 \section{Scalar perturbation of the accelerating black hole}

 We now consider a massless neutral scalar field $\bar{\varphi}$ perturbating upon the accelerating black hole (\ref{met}), which can be depicted by the Klein-Gordon wave equation

-where we have denoted $\square_{\bar{g}}\equiv\bar{g}_{\mu \nu} \nabla^{\mu} \nabla^{\nu}$.
-As the spacetime (\ref{met}) is asymptotically flat with vanishing scalar curvature $\bar{R}$ (though not asymptotically Minkowskian because of the existence of the acceleration horizon), the above wave equation can thus be equivalently transformed into a conformal transformation invariant form
+where we have denoted $\square_{\bar{g}}\equiv\bar{g}_{\mu \nu} \bar{\nabla}^{\mu} \bar{\nabla}^{\nu}$ with $\bar{\nabla}_\mu$ being the covariant derivative associated with the metric (\ref{met}).
+As the scalar curvature $\bar{R}$ of the spacetime vanishes, though the spacetime is not asymptotically Minkowskian due to the existence of the acceleration horizon, the above wave equation can thus be equivalently transformed into a conformal-transformation-invariant form